YummYume/symmetrical-potato/README.md

 | `app/lib/api/`       | `~api/`        | The `lib/api` folder which contains calls to the API (for reusability) and the generated types. |
 | `app/lib/components` | `~components/` | The `lib/components` folder which contains all the reusable components.                         |
 | `app/lib/utils/`     | `~utils/`      | The `lib/utils` folder containing all the reusable utils.                                       |

+## E2E Testing

+To run tests, cd into the `E2E` folder and run `make e2e` to run the Playwright tests.

+You can launch the UI by running `make e2e-ui` instead.

+> [!NOTE]
+> If this is your first time running the tests, you will need to run `make e2e-install` to install the dependencies.
+If you are not using Bun, you can check the Makefile and replace the bun/bunx commands with npm/npx, but do not commit another lockfile.